mpedone/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple rock-paper-scissors game; exercise for The Odin Project
+A simple rock-paper-scissors game to practice JavaScript as part of The Odin Project Fundamentals course.

+Game runs in the DevTools console.